fbpx

 Why taking risk is usually a bad idea

-While this article will discuss many different investments, in most situations the best option for saving for a home is not investing at all.
+While this article will discuss many different investments, in most situations the best option for saving for an upcoming down payment is not investing at all.
 No one likes to watch their savings earn nothing in the bank while the stock market is rising or their friend across the street is earning 5% on XYZ platform.
 Yet, taking a step back and truly analyzing the situation – many will find that the potential reward is really not worth the risk.
 That is to say, it’s not just about how much you could lose but how meaningful the potential gains might be in such a short time-frame relative to the risk you are taking.

 Say you are just starting your career and you are looking to put away money for your retirement.
 Those funds will have decades to compound and adding small percentages to your expected annual return could result in millions more at retirement.
 Playing around with the interest rate in any compound interest calculator using a 30-40 year timeframe will easily demonstrate this.
 When looking at significantly shorter time-frames, even if you were to achieve above-average returns on your investment, the results can be far less impressive.
 This is especially true when looking at the lower-risk investments that are often most popular for shorter-term investing.